 There is nothing better than to learn from someone else’s experience or wisdom, a short— but pleasant story, soon unfolds.
 An excellent tale for all ages, for how often do we forget our past experiences—a good reminder— to be sure.

-The original short narrative is from a collection of short stories by Jean Ingelow, an English author and poet and was first published in 1865.
-With the addition of some illustrations, and only a few – slight – changes to enhance a more modern reading experience, we hope you enjoy this short and pleasant tale.
+The original short narrative is from a collection of short stories by Jean Ingelow, an English author and poet.
+It was first published in 1865.
+We have added some illustrations, and made only a few – slight – changes.
+We hope you enjoy this short and pleasant tale.

 The Life Of Mr John Smith

-This great and good man, every event of whose life is well worth preserving, was born in the parish of Cripplegate Within, at half-past ten on Friday, the 1st of April, 1780.
+This great and good man, of whose life is well worth preserving, was born in the parish of Cripplegate.
+At half-past ten on Friday, the 1st of April, 1780.
 He was the only child of his parents, who, perceiving from the first his uncommon sweetness of disposition, and acuteness of intellect, felt a natural pride in watching his progress through infancy.

 At seven months he cut his first tooth; at fourteen months he could run alone, and such was his precocity, that, at two years and a half, he could speak his mother tongue sufficiently well to be able to ask for what he wanted.